Princess Pauline of Württemberg (1877–1965): Descendants

 Through Prince Dietrich, she was a grandmother of Prince Maximilian (1929–2008), Prince Ulrich (1931–2010) and Prince Ludwig-Eugen (1938–2001).
 Her grandson Prince Ulrich married Ilke Fischer and they were the parents of Prince Ulrich (b.
 1970), who married Clarissa Elizabeth Makepeace-Massingham (b.
-1971); and Prince Marie (b.
+1971); and Princess Marie (b.
 1973), who married Friedrich, Hereditary Duke of Württemberg (1961–2018), eldest son of Carl, Duke of Württemberg and heir to the House of Württemberg.
 Hereditary Duke Friedrich died in a car accident in 2018 and his funeral was attended by King Philippe and Queen Mathilde of Belgium, Hans-Adam II, Prince of Liechtenstein, and Bernhard, Hereditary Prince of Baden.
+When Carl died in 2022, he was succeeded by his grandson (Friedrich’s son) Wilhelm.